kevbrick/Pratto_et_al_2021_analytic_pipeline/README.md

 ## Analytic pipeline for Pratto et al. 2021

 ### Pipeline accessory data (required):
-The git repo contains the ONLY the pipeline script.
+The git repo contains the ONLY the pipeline and accessory scripts.
 Before running the pipeline, you need to download the accessory data.
 You can either run the getAccessoryFiles.sh script from the git repo:
 ```
 bash getAccessoryFiles.sh
 ```